 depending on how you have configured the tread stringer connection.

-And the stringer itself is susceptible to rot at the foot where it
+The stringer itself is also susceptible to rot at the foot where it

-contacts the landing.
-The end grain here is very vulnerable to soaking
+contacts the landing and the end grain is very vulnerable to soaking

 up water like a straw.